andreamartz/turn-blue-chrome-extension/README.md

 # Turn Blue!

-_Turn Blue_ is a Chrome extension that allows the user to turn the background color of a Chrome browser page blue!
+_Turn Blue!_ is a Chrome extension that allows the user to turn the background color of a Chrome browser page blue!

 ## Attributions